-If you’re considering a new, well-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the most rapidly growing careers available, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.
+If you’re thinking about a new, well-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the most rapidly growing careers available, according to the U.S. Bureau of Labor Statistics, which expects careers in this trade will expand by 13 percent by 2028.

-There are several reasons why these jobs are increasing so fast.
-One is homeowners taking advantage of government rebates to purchase more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which affects old equipment.
-Lastly, there’s the red-hot home market and a home shortage that’s driven an increase in new construction houses.
+There are a couple of reasons why these jobs are growing so rapidly.
+One is homeowners using government rebates to get more energy-efficient comfort systems.
+Then there’s the end of R-22 Freon® refrigerants, which impacts old equipment.
+In conclusion, there’s the red-hot real estate market and a property shortage that’s driven an increase in new construction houses.

 One of the top needed careers is working as an HVAC technician.
 Find out about what they do, how to become one and about how much you can expect to receive.